 Participants withdrawing during the year for reasons of service or disability, retirement, death, or termination are entitled to their vested account balance.
 Benefits are distributed in the form of rollovers, lump sum distributions or installment payments.
-If withdrawing participants are not entitled to their entire account balance, the amounts not received are forfeited.
+Effective January 2022, the Plan implemented a new optional managed payout program designed to support regular monthly payments throughout retirement.